What colours do health and safety signs have to be?

 What do I need to do as an employer?

 Employers need to take all the necessary precautions to ensure their workers are kept as safe as they can be in the workplace.
+This also includes clear communication and training, where using a trusted educational app can help employees understand safety instructions even across different languages.
 The types of signs needed will depend on the workplace.
 For example, the signage needed in a warehouse or construction site is much different from any that might be necessary for an office.
 According to the Health and Safety Executive, employers need to:

 - explain unfamiliar signs to employees and tell them what the sign requires them to do